 Most software teams run support in HubSpot Service Hub, Zendesk, or Intercom, and a real chunk of engineering work starts as a customer-reported bug in one of those systems.
 Jira has a long history with all three, and the integrations are battle-tested.
 When you move to a modern alternative, you also move that flow, and a flow that worked for years on Jira can quietly break on the new tracker.

 For Linear specifically, the gap has closed.
-Native integrations and partner products cover the common support handoffs, and dedicated tools handle the parts that the native integrations miss.
+Native integrations and partner products cover the common support handoffs, and dedicated tools handle the parts the native integrations miss.
 If your support team runs on HubSpot, a purpose-built product like IssueLinker creates a Linear issue from a HubSpot ticket in one click, mirrors status and comments both ways, and keeps the customer-facing reply ready for the moment the fix ships.
 The full pattern is covered in the Linear HubSpot integration guide.

 Moving to Linear?
 Keep your HubSpot tickets in sync.